syncfusion/ej2-angular-docs/src/documenteditor/document-editor/export.md

 The following example shows how to export the document as Word document (.docx).

->Note: The Syncfusion Document editor component's document pagination (page-by-page display) can't be guaranteed for all the Word documents to match the pagination of Microsoft Word application.
+>Note: The Syncfusion Document Editor component's document pagination (page-by-page display) can't be guaranteed for all the Word documents to match the pagination of Microsoft Word application.
 For more information about [why the document pagination (page-by-page display) differs from Microsoft Word](../document-editor/import/#why-the-document-pagination-differs-from-microsoft-word)

 {% tab template="document-editor/export",isDefaultActive=false, sourceFiles="app/**/*.ts" %}